 The actual selling process

-Once you have found your products, contacted Sourcing Nova to get your products to you and have set up a payment system, it is time to sell your products.
+Once you have found the best things to sell on Amazon, contacted Sourcing Nova to get your products to you and have set up a payment system, it is time to sell your products.

 One question remains: How will you get those products to your customers?